indestinee/UCAS-BUS/README.md

 3. make # if you need to use cmd in Makefile
 4. opencv # to show certcode
 5. flask # webversion

-(1) must be satisfied.
 ```

 ## before you run
 ```
 $ git submodule init
 $ git submodule update
-# if you don't have git, download https://github.com/indestinee/crawl2 to crawl2/
+# make install for requirements if need
 ```

 ## **WARNING**